MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/Deploy-a-Network-Controller-using-VMM.md

 Next, you will create two VM networks and IP pools for two tenants in your SDN infrastructure.

->[!IMPORTANT]
 Don't use the first three IP addresses of your available subnet.
 For example, if your available subnet is from .1 to .254, start your range at .4 or greater.

->[!NOTE] Currently you can’t create a VM Network with **No Isolation** for logical networks that are managed by the network controller.
+Currently you can’t create a VM Network with **No Isolation** for logical networks that are managed by the network controller.
 You must choose the **Isolate using Hyper-V Network Virtualization** isolation option when creating VM Networks associated with HNV Provider logical networks.

 To create a VM network and an IP pool based on the HNV Provider logical network, follow the steps in the following Microsoft TechNet Library topic: [How to create a VM network for network virtualization and add an IP address pool in VMM](How-to-create-a-VM-network-for-network-virtualization-and-add-an-IP-address-pool-in-VMM.md)